Akshat-304/Book-Breeze/README.md

 # Book-Breeze E-Commerce CLI
 An E-Commerce CLI that provides functionalities for customers, administrators, vendors and delivery executives to interact with the system.
 It is connected to MySQL database.

+# Tech Stack
+- Python (CLI Interaction)
+- MySQL (Database)

 # Features
 ## Customers